nikitastupin/clairvoyance/README.md

 $ python3 -m clairvoyance -vv -o /path/to/schema.json -w /path/to/wordlist.txt https://swapi-graphql.netlify.app/.netlify/functions/index
 ```

+You can refer to 2nd half of [GraphQL APIs from bug hunter's perspective by Nikita Stupin](https://youtu.be/nPB8o0cSnvM) talk for detailed description.

 ### Which wordlist should I use?

 There are at least two approaches: